 The Emile range of resources has been developed by a group of teachers, academics and game developers.
 Together we have developed and supplied games-based learning resources to over 15% of the primary schools in the UK & Ireland.

-Our range of resources are all underpinned by robust pedagogical research and are tested rigorously with teachers in real classrooms before launch.
+Our range of resources are all underpinned by robust pedagogical research and are tested rigorously by teachers in real classrooms.

 Emile started life as a collaboration between game developers and academics from Manchester Metropolitan University under a Knowledge Transfer Partnership funded by Innovate UK.